-- 1.1 Domestic scheduled commercial banks having shortfall in lending to priority sector lending target (40 per cent of ANBC or credit equivalent amount of Off-Balance Sheet Exposure, whichever is higher) and / or agriculture lending target (18 per cent of ANBC or credit equivalent amount of Off-Balance Sheet Exposure, whichever is higher) and / or weaker sections lending target (10 per cent of ANBC or credit equivalent amount of Off-Balance Sheet Exposures, whichever is higher) shall be allocated amounts for contribution to the Rural Infrastructure Development Fund (RIDF) established with NABARD or Funds with other Financial Institutions, as specified by the Reserve Bank.
-The achievement level of banks in weaker sections lending target will be taken into account for the purpose of allocations in RIDF or any other Fund with effect from April 2009.
-For the purpose of allocation of RIDF tranche or any other Fund, as decided by Reserve Bank from time to time, the achievement level of priority sector lending as on the last reporting Friday of March of the immediately preceding financial year will be taken into account (i.e. For allocation in RIDF or any other Fund in the year 2009-2010, the achievement level of priority sector lending as on the last reporting Friday of March 2009 will be taken into account).
+- 1.1 Domestic scheduled commercial banks having shortfall in lending to priority sector lending target (40 per cent of ANBC or credit equivalent amount of Off-Balance Sheet Exposure, whichever is higher) and / or agriculture lending target (18 per cent of ANBC or credit equivalent amount of Off-Balance Sheet Exposure, whichever is higher) and / or weaker sections lending target (10 per cent of ANBC or credit equivalent amount of Off-Balance Sheet Exposure, whichever is higher) shall be allocated amounts for contribution to the Rural Infrastructure Development Fund (RIDF) established with NABARD or Funds with other Financial Institutions, as specified by the Reserve Bank.
+For the purpose of allocation of RIDF tranche or any other Fund, as decided by Reserve Bank from time to time, the achievement level of priority sector lending as on the last reporting Friday of March of the immediately preceding financial year will be taken into account (i.e. For allocation in RIDF or any other Fund in the year 2010-2011, the achievement level of priority sector lending as on the last reporting Friday of March of March 2010 will be taken into account).
 The concerned banks will be called upon by NABARD or such other Financial Institution as may be decided by Reserve Bank, as and when funds are required by them, after giving one month's notice. - 1.2 The corpus of a particular tranche of RIDF is decided by Government of India every year.
-The amount of contribution by banks to a particular tranche of RIDF or any other Fund will be decided in the beginning of the financial year. - 1.3 The interest rates on banks' contribution to RIDF or any other Fund, periods of deposits, etc. shall be fixed by Reserve Bank of India from time to time. - 1.4 Details regarding operationalisation of the RIDF or any other Fund, such as the amounts to be deposited by banks, interest rates on deposits, period of deposits, etc., will be communicated to the concerned banks separately by August of each year to enable them to plan their deployment of funds.
+The amount of contribution by banks to a particular tranche of RIDF or any other Fund will be decided in the beginning of the financial year. - 1.3 The interest rates on banks' contribution to RIDF or any other Fund, periods of deposits, etc. shall be fixed by Reserve Bank of India from time to time.

+1.4 Details regarding operationalisation of the RIDF or any other Fund, such as the amounts to be deposited by banks, interest rates on deposits, period of deposits, etc., will be communicated to the concerned banks separately by August of each year to enable them to plan their deployment of funds.